- Publication 530 - Introductory Material

 You can deduct real estate taxes imposed on you.
 You must have paid them either at settlement or closing, or to a taxing authority (either directly or through an escrow account) during the year.
 If you own a cooperative apartment, see Special Rules for Cooperatives , later.

-The following items are not deductible as real estate taxes.
+The following items aren’t deductible as real estate taxes.

-No stockholder can receive any distribution out of capital, except on a partial or complete liquidation of the corporation, and
+No stockholder can receive any distribution out of capital, except on a partial or complete liquidation of the corporation.

 At least 80% of the corporation's gross income for the tax year was paid by the tenant-stockholders.
 For this purpose, gross income means all income received during the entire tax year, including any received before the corporation changed to cooperative ownership.